Ada-Developers-Academy/core-unit-1/lists-and-memory/lists-and-memory.md

 ##### !question

-What is the Big O of for changing an element by it's index number like `students[n] = "Ceicil"`?
+What is the Big O of for changing an element by its index number like `students[n] = "Ceicil"`?

 ##### !end-question